wso2/docs-choreo-dev/en/docs/get-started/quick-start-guide.md

     ![Edit with VS Code Online](../assets/img/get-started/edit-with-vs-code.png){.cInlineImage-full}

-3. Click **+** below the low-code diagram to add a new resource, and configure it as follows:
+3. Click **+** below the low-code diagram to add a new resource and configure it as follows:

     ![Add New Resource](../assets/img/get-started/add-new-resource.png){.cInlineImage-half}